ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

 can look into, and modify the content as it streams through.

 Alternatively, streaming messages can be aggregated into a `FullHttpRequest` or `FullHttpResponse` messages.
-The full HTTP message body is then available at interceptor's disposal.
+The full HTTP message body is then available for the interceptor to use.
 Note that content aggregation is always an asynchronous operation.
 This is because the streaming HTTP message is exposing the content, in byte buffers, as it arrives from the network, and Styx must wait until all content has been received.